 (In Spanish or English) A study of the development of major topics and their adaptation and transformation in non-Hispanic literatures.
 Some topics have been ethnicity and marginality in Latin American literature, twentieth century Puerto Rican literature, the epic (El Cid), the picaresque (Lazarillo de Tormes), and myths (Don Juan in Spanish Literature).
+Course may be repeated for credit under different topics.
 Prereq: For SPAN 330, SPAN 235 or equivalent or permission of the instructor; for SPAN 330E, permission of the instructor; SPAN 330E satisfies HUM Foundations.
 May be counted toward LAST minor with approval of program chair; STAFF